Professor Ian Ralston

 Ian Ralston

-My interests include temperate European Iron Age social and political dynamics, particularly as evidenced in the settlement record, including the post-Roman Iron Age of Scotland, and especially that of the Picts.
-My direct field experience in France has been focussed on central France: at Levroux (Indre) and more generally in Berry; in Limousin; and in Burgundy, more particularly at mont Beuvray.
-Much of this interest was based within a wider interest in the emerging complexity of the Late Iron Age of this and neighbouring regions.
-Since the mid-1990s, I have been working in collaboration with Dr Olivier Buchsenschutz (CNRS Ecole normale superieure, Paris), Mr Jacques Troadec (and his staff: Service archéologique municipal de la ville de Bourges) and Dr Pierre-Yves Milcent (Université de Toulouse-le-Mirail) on the evidence for a precocious and outsize protourban settlement at Bourges datable to around the fifth century BC.
+My interests include temperate European Iron Age social and political dynamics, particularly as evidenced in the settlement record, including the post-Roman Iron Age of Scotland, and especially that associated with the Picts.
+My direct field experience in France has been focused on central France: at Levroux (Indre) and more generally in Berry; in Limousin; and in Burgundy, more particularly at mont Beuvray.
+Much of this interest has been concerned with the emerging complexity, initially of the Late Iron Age but in more recent years also that apparent in the sixth-fifth centuries BC, of the Late Iron Age of this and neighbouring regions.
+Since the mid-1990s until c.
+2012, I worked in collaboration with Dr Olivier Buchsenschutz (CNRS Ecole normale superieure, Paris), Mr Jacques Troadec and Mme Laurence Augier (and their staff: Service archéologique de Bourges-Plus) and Dr Pierre-Yves Milcent (Université de Toulouse-le-Mirail) on the evidence for a precocious and outsize protourban settlement at Bourges datable to around the fifth century BC.

 LATER PREHISTORIC FRANCE

-Work at Bourges since 1995 (in association with M Jacques Troadec and his staff of the Service archéologique municipal, Dr Olivier Buchsenschutz – CNRS / Ecole Normale Supérieure, Paris, Dr Pierre-Yves Milcent – Université de Toulouse le Mirail, and staff of INRAP) has included excavations around the southern periphery of the town (in the Auron valley – now published), in the core of the town (Hotel-Dieu site: final report in preparation) and on its eastern edge (Port Sec Nord and Sud).
-At the last-mentioned site, major collaborative excavations, covering in excess of 15ha, are planned for the next 2-3 years, on fifth century BC workshops and associated features accompanied by a suite of Mediterranean imports.
-The budget will be met from French sources and administered by the Ville de Bourges.
+Work at Bourges since 1995 has included excavations around the southern periphery of the town (in the Auron valley – now published), in the core of the town (including the Hôtel-Dieu site: now published) and on its eastern edge (Port Sec Nord and Sud: also now published).
+At the last-mentioned site, major collaborative excavations, covering in excess of 15ha, revealed fifth century BC workshops and associated features accompanied by a suite of Mediterranean imports.
+The budget has been met very largely from French sources and was administered by the Communauté de Communes de Bourges-Plus, as successor to the Ville de Bourges.
+I continue to publish pieces interpreting the results of these and other interventions at Bourges.

-This work on late Hallstatt and early la Tène Bourges is part of wider programmes in eastern France and western Germany, including a German Schwerpunktprogramm, directed by Professor Alfred Haffner and Dr Jorg Biel.
+This work on late Hallstatt and early la Tène Bourges formed part of wider programmes in eastern France and western Germany, which included a German Schwerpunktprogramm, directed by Professor Alfred Haffner and the late Dr Jörg Biel (Esslingen).

 APPLIED ARCHAEOLOGY

-I have recently edited (with Professor John Hunter, University of Birmingham) the second, substantially updated and revised version of Archaeological Resource Management in the UK.
-I am also involved in developing the research designs for some major applied sector field programmes that may come to fruition in the future.
+I have edited (2006: with Professor John Hunter, University of Birmingham) the second, substantially updated and revised version of Archaeological Resource Management in the UK.
+Historic Scotland published research (with Andrew Dunwell) on the management of cropmark archaeology in eastern Scotland in 2008.

 EASTERN SCOTTISH ARCHAEOLOGY

-I published a small synthesis on Pictish hill-forts in 2004, and am presently (in collaboration with CFA Archaeology staff) writing up fieldwork at Burghead (on behalf of Burghead Headland Trust).
-A synthesis (with Andy Dunwell, CFA Archaeology) developed from the major fieldwork undertaken in Angus conducted as part of the Department of Archaeology’s ASAP student training school project, but privatized as a result of the outcome of the university’s decision to disengage from applied field archaeology, is in press (due March 2008).
-I have other post-excavation/publication work underway on this area, notably on Balbridie Timber Hall.
+I published a small synthesis on Pictish hill-forts in 2004, and am taking forward publication of my fieldwork at Green Castle, Portknockie and (to 2006) at Burghead in Moray.
+A synthesis (with Andy Dunwell, CFA Archaeology) developed from the major fieldwork undertaken in Angus conducted as part of the Department of Archaeology’s ASAP student training school project, but privatized as a result of the university’s decision to disengage from applied field archaeology, appeared in 2008.
+I have other post-excavation/publication work underway on this area, notably on Balbridie Timber Hall (Aberdeenshire) and that excavated by the late Dr Brian Hope-Taylor at Doon Hill (Dunbar: East Lothian) in the mid-1960s.
+In the case of the latter, I have been able to demonstrate that the site is largely Early Neolithic in date – including both its major buildings – and that none of the evidence fits the British-to-Anglian first millennium AD hypothesis advanced by Hope-Taylor.

 POSTGRADUATE SUPERVISION